cythoplazma/orange-web/README.rst

 1. User joins a project listed on the application's website
 2. User is presented with a dataset, broken down into text or single images
 3. User tags the data according to the project's goals
-4. The user can export the entirety of the project's crowdsourcing effort, no matter at which point in time, and request the end classification model from the project's Manager
+4. The user can export the entirety of the project's crowdsourcing effort, regardless of point in time, and request the end classification model from the project's Manager

 Project Managers would be able to:

-1. Create new projects
+1. Create new projects and promote their efforts to the public
-2. Promote their efforts
-3. Upload their data in a predefined format or retrieve it via web APIs
+2. Upload their data in a predefined format, or retrieve it via web APIs (optional)
-4. Export the crowdsourcing effort and use it to build a classification model, which they would be required to share with their Collaborators
+3. Export the fruits of Collaborators' efforts and use the tags to build a classification model, which they would be required to share with the project's Collaborators

-The main focus will be put on the site functioning efficiently on mobile devices, while trying to pack as much features into what would be presented as a simple tagging interface.
+Development will focus on the application having smooth mobile device performance, while trying to pack as much features into what would be presented as a simple tagging interface.